 Development Requirements for Katz Property as Adopted by Village of Croton Permitted Land Uses The property retains its designation as a C-2 district that allows for mixed-use buildings.
 However, retail uses are not required on the ground floor thereby enabling the possibility for a completely residential land use concept including apartments and townhomes.
-A maximum of 33 housing units are permissible on the site.
+Although not in the new zoning, the Village is requiring a maximum of 33 housing units on the site.
 Access & Circulation The property should have only one curb cut, provided on Maple Street as far from the Municipal Place intersection as practicable.
 Maximum Height Buildings may not exceed 35 feet in height and must be no greater than 3 stories.
 Maximum Floor Area Ratio Total built area may not exceed a FAR of .5.
-Other than the FAR requirement, there are no other restrictions on the maximum footprint of buildings or tenanted space.
+Other than the FAR requirement, there are no other restrictions on the maximum footprint of buildings or tenanted space, except with respect to required setbacks and buffers.
 Public Space Requirement At least 10% of the property (or about 8,000 SF) shall be used for public space at the corner of Municipal Place and Maple St. The exact location of public space may vary, and the amount thereof may possibly be reduced, depending on the type and extent of benefits it provides the community.

 Buffer A 50-foot buffer of existing vegetation must be maintained between any new building on the site and the residential properties on Wells Avenue.
 This buffer must also extend to properties along Beekman Avenue.
-Design Guidelines Any new development must adhere to building, sidewalk, signage, landscaping, & lighting guidelines as provided within the Municipal Place Gateway Overlay District.
-Affordable Housing A developer building residential units must reserve a minimum of 20% of the units for affordable housing.
+Design Guidelines Any new development must adhere to building, sidewalk, signage, landscaping, & lighting guidelines as provided within the Municipal Gateway Overlay District.
+Affordable Housing Although the Village's code requires a minimum of 10% affordable units the Village is requiring that a developer building residential units must reserve a minimum of 20% of the units for affordable housing.